Dxyk/Angular-Udemy/Section 9 Using Services & Dependency Injection/README.md

 To specify that a component should inherit an injected service from its parent component, do not include the service in the `provider` property in the `@Component` decorator.

+Note the constructor will need to declare the service no matter if we want to create a new instance or not.

 To fix the bug mentioned in Lesson 108, remove `AccountService` in the `@Component({provider: [...]})` array for `account.component.ts` and `new-account.component.ts`.
 Keep it for `app.component.ts`, and this will make the rest of the components inherit the same service.